SkylightDev/microservices-concept/README.md

 ## Development decisions
+- Will use PM2 to make use of node clustering scalability and also for the application high availability.
+When deploying the application with PM2, we can take advantage of clustering without modifying the application code.
+- The /health endpoint will act as healthcheck
 - The application is using winston module to log all the debug/info/error messages in logs/app.log folder as well as printing them in the console.
 - Using body-parser and express-validator to filter malicious input.
 - Using Request module to be able to notify the other microservices when a user has been added or modified.